Benz & Beamer Auto Solutions

 It may be true "Not all parts are created equal" yet when the dust settles it usually speaks to the long or short lived philosophy which more often than not eventually dies at the feet of the "Lemon Laws".

-My philosophy is, try to stay informed with who the manufacturer's "Original" parts are outsourced to.
-Especially on a smaller scale for replacement parts such as brakes, bulbs, fluids and filters.
-Find out if those same parts manufacturers also make them available to the "Independent" repair industry.
+Keep it simple in when it comes to high volume replacement parts such as brakes, belts, bulbs, fluids and filters.
+On a much smaller scale, find out if those "Original" parts manufacturers also make these routine parts available to the "Independent" repair industry.

 At the end of the day doesn't it all boil down to Who, Why and What we trust the "Most" in terms of the dependable functionality of our "Family" operated vehicles.
 DL